felipeam86/garpy/README.rst

                                       that activity, even if it has already been downloaded.
 Otherwise, do incremental update
                                       of backup
-      --help                          Show this message and exit.
+      --user-agent {user_agent}       User agent to be used by requests --help                          Show this message and exit.